Using Our Laboratory Services

 Transport piece of tissue in an empty sterile container.
 Do not add fluid to the container.
 Larger pieces of tissue are ideal and maintain anaerobic conditions within the interior of the tissue.

 Aspirate the fluid using a syringe.
 Remove the needle and replace it with a stopper.
 Alternately, collect the fluid in an empty sterile container.
 Do not add fluid to an ESwab as this will dilute the specimen and may compromise culture results.

-After swabbing the site to be tested, return swab to plastic sleeve or insert swab deep into transport medium and break off applicator just below the point where it was held or the scored mark on the shaft of the swab.
-On request form, clearly indicate site of the body the sample was collected from.
-Note: See below for more information on Virology swab collection.
+After swabbing the site to be tested, return the swab to a plastic sleeve or insert the swab deep into the transport medium and break off the applicator just below the point where it was held or the scored mark on the shaft of the swab.
+On the request form, clearly indicate the site of the body the sample was collected from.
+Note: See below for more information on the Virology swab collection.

 Non-Wound Specimens (bacterial cultures)

 May include throat, nasal, endocervical, urethral, rectal, or vaginal sites.